 According to Microsoft, Bing users are indeed older, with over 70 percent between 35-65 years of age.
 But they are also more affluent and tend to spend more money online than their Google counterparts.
 A full third of the Bing audience has a $100K+ household income, and its users spend on average 22 percent more than the average internet searcher.
 On top of that, Microsoft claims that there’s at least 66 million users that you just won’t reach on Google at all.

 It’s no secret that Google CPCs aren’t getting any lower.
 Ever increasing competitiveness for search terms mean higher prices, and that isn’t likely to change much.
-While you are attracting a different audience with Bing, you will also welcome significantly lower CPCs on competitive search terms.
-And we’re not talking peanuts here—the average cost-per-click on Bing Ads can be up to 70 percent lower than AdWords.
-According to a Search Engine People study, in the automotive industry, Bing CPCs were 32.5 percent lower than Google, and in the insurance industry, that number jumps to 59 percent.
+While you are attracting a different audience with the Microsoft Ad network, you will also welcome significantly lower CPCs on competitive search terms.
+And we’re not talking peanuts here—the average cost-per-click on Microsoft Advertising can be up to 70 percent lower than AdWords.
+According to a Search Engine People study, in the automotive industry, CPCs were 32.5 percent lower than Google, and in the insurance industry, that number jumps to 59 percent.

 Thankfully, this isn’t one of those “you get what you pay for” situations, either.
 In an account example cited by Hanapin Marketing where the total spend in Bing made up 12% of the total ad spend for the year, the resulting ROAS were significantly higher in Bing at 487% compared to Google at 334%.

-If you already use Google Ads (which, if you are a living, breathing digital marketer, you are) it’s pretty simple to ramp up with Bing.
-Bing Ads allows you to import existing campaigns directly from Google Ads.
-And Automated Imports to enable you to synchronize Google campaigns with their Bing counterparts on a recurring basis.
+If you already use Google Ads (which, if you are a living, breathing digital marketer, you are) it’s pretty simple to ramp up with Microsoft Ads and Bing.
+Microsoft Advertising allows you to import existing campaigns directly from Google Ads.
+And Automated Imports to enable you to synchronize Google campaigns with their Microsoft Ads counterparts on a recurring basis.

-And that brings us to the final point: these are all great reasons to use Bing Ads, but it won’t and can’t replace advertising with Google.
+And that brings us to the final point: these are all great reasons to use Bing and the Microsoft Advertising network, but it won’t and can’t replace advertising with Google.
 With a solid 64 percent of the search market under its enormous wings, you’re going to reach most of your customers advertising with the Big G. But that’s no reason to miss out on huge opportunity and untapped audiences waiting for you on Bing, too.